 My little goodie bag of crystals had about 9 stones on it, along with descriptions of them.
 I got a clear quartz, moonstone, jasper, 2 pyrite, jade, kyanite, blue lace agate, & magnesite.
 The only stone without a description was the magnesite, which resembles a wad of chewed up gum.
 I Googled it and this is what I found:

-"helps with motivation, visualization, grounds intellect, cell purification, convulsions, bones and teeth and helps lessen PM
+"helps with motivation, visualization, grounds intellect, cell purification, convulsions, bones and teeth and helps lessen PMS"

 Saturday, November 21, 2009